null

 • Higher total amperage output

-• Better voltage stability
+• Improved voltage stability

-• Stronger idle output
+• Stronger performance at idle

-• Improved reliability under continuous electrical load
+• Enhanced reliability under continuous electrical load

 When Should I Upgrade My Alternator?